MCL Tear Catawissa, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Catawissa, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Catawissa, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

 • Twisting Movements: Sports involving sudden pivoting or twisting, like basketball or skiing, can strain the MCL.
 Twisting the knee from awkward landings can result in MCL tears.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
+Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.

 • Previous Knee Injuries: Previous knee injuries, particularly past MCL injuries, may weaken the MCL, increasing tear susceptibility.